Updated Feb 10, 2025

 While building a backend with Xano is a complex undertaking, Xano provides an easy-to-understand building interface to help ease the high learning curve.
 You can toggle between each part of your backend on your right-hand side.

 Xano provides video tutorials for building each specific part of your database.
-You’ll find videos instructing you on setting up your database, APIs, logic, and more.
+These videos instruct you on setting up your Xano database, APIs, logic, and more.

 If you’re having trouble getting started, use one of Xano’s pre-made templates.
 You can find these by selecting the “Marketplace” button on the left-hand drop-down menu.
 Xano comes with 10 free templates that you can build off of.
 And yes, each template has a video walkthrough instructing you on installing and using each one.